GabrielOnDelphi/Delphi-LightSaber/README.md

 •	ccBinary.pas (Cubic core library)
 •	cvMemo.pas (Cubic visual component)
 •	cGraphFX.pas (Cubic graphic library)
 •	clVisLog.pas (Cubic log library)
 •	ciEmailSender.pas (Cubic internet library)
 •	cmPowerUtils.pas (Cubic common library)

 **How to download LightSaber?**
+There is no code in this repository.
 As explaind above, Delphi LightSaber is split in 7 sub-libraries.
-Go directly to my profile's root and you will see the (availalble at this point) repositories.
+Go directly to my profile's root and there you will find the repositories (available at this point).

 Each library depends on the previous one, in the order specified above.
 LightSaber Core does not depend on any other library.
+Therefore, if you want the LightSaber Log repository, you need to download also the LightSaber Core repository.
+Unzip all repositories in a single folder.